 Chapter 1: The Attack

-The solitude was definitely getting to the two young parents however, as after spending countless lonely nights cooped up in the two bedroom cottage, it was quickly becoming their own personal prison.
+The solitude was definitely getting to the two young parents, as after spending countless lonely nights cooped up in the two bedroom cottage, it was quickly becoming their own personal prison.

 Both James and Lily missed the times when they were able to peacefully enjoy the wonderful weather outside, partake in a regular weekend excursion with friends, or simply head into muggle London for an afternoon to indulge themselves like a regular family.
 Now, they weren't even allowed to leave the confines of the cottage.
 It was a hard way of living, and neither of the parents took too well to their solitude, but both would readily accept living like this for another dozen years if it meant that Harry would not be harmed.